 There are many different day trading strategies that momentum traders use.
 Techniques include the gap and go, red to green moves, ride the 9, dip buy reversals, and short.
-Each strategy has its benefit, which doesn’t mean you must be good at each trading style.
+These are day trading strategies that work.
+That doesn’t mean you must be good at each trading style.
 Each trader has their trading preference.
 The gap-and-go strategy is probably the most popular day trading strategy.
 It entails gapping stocks in the premarket where the price is gapping up above the previous close price.

 Table of Contents